Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Place the pork belly slices into the smoker and let the cooking begin.

-For these slices, it's not easy to use a leave-in thermometer like the “Smoke” by Thermoworks so I usually just check them with a fast reading Thermapen at about the 60-70 minute mark to see how things are progressing.
+For these slices, it's not easy to use a leave-in thermometer like the “Smoke” by Thermoworks so I usually just check them with a fast reading Thermapen at about the 60-minute mark to see how things are progressing.

-These will get more and more tender as you cook them so it's important to not pull them early.
+These will get more and more tender as you cook them, so don't pull them early.

 Once they reach 205°F (96°C), remove them from the smoker and set them on the table or cabinet to cool.